Amazon Labor Day Sale: The Best Jewelry Deals From Kate Spade and More

-Amazon Labor Day Sale: Get The Best Jewelry Deals From Kate Spade, Lucky Brand and More
+Amazon Big Labor Day Sale: Get The Best Jewelry Deals From Kate Spade, Lucky Brand and More

 Wanting pretty baubles doesn't mean you have to spend a fortune!
 Jewelry deals are happening at the Amazon Big Labor Day Sale.
 Enjoy up to 62% off on jewelry and accessories from Kate Spade New York, Lucky Brand, Kendra Scott and other luxury brands.